 Amenity Kit Review

-Business Class passengers on one of KLM’s long haul flights receive an amenity kit in a marine bag, containing the essentials items for long haul travel: eye mask, earplugs, a comb, toothbrush, and toothpaste.
+Business Class passengers on one of KLM’s long-haul flights receive an amenity kit in a marine bag containing the essentials for long-haul travel: eye mask, earplugs, a comb, toothbrush, and toothpaste.
 Remarkably, but no skincare products.

 Business Class Food Review

-Two meals were offered during the flight, the first being supper served after takeoff (around midnight), and the second meal was breakfast served 90 minutes prior to landing.
+Two meals were offered during the flight, the first was served after takeoff (around midnight), and the second was breakfast served 90 minutes prior to landing.